Common Bit Manipulation Techniques

 - Each element in the array appears twice except for one element which appears only once.

-For this problem, we simply need to XOR all the numbers.
-Paired numbers will become 0, and the unpaired number XORed with 0 will remain unchanged.
-Therefore, the final result of the XOR operation will be the element that appears only once:
+For this problem, we simply XOR all the numbers.
+Pairs of numbers will become 0, and the single number XORed with 0 remains itself, so the final result of the XOR operation is the element that appears only once:

 int singleNumber(int[] nums) {